-As a musician, it can be incredibly intimidating diving into the business side of the industry.
-As you navigate through this complex terrain, we’re here to guide you through this important part of the business.
+As a musician, it can be incredibly intimidating to dive head first into the business side of the industry.
+As you navigate through this complex terrain, we’re here to guide you through this important part of the job.
 To help you out, here are some questions you should ask an entertainment attorney before you dive in.

 6 Common Questions To Ask An Entertainment Attorney